SAP-samples/cap-local-development-workshop/exercises/03/README.md

 ### Add some data

-The sensible place to put data is "next to" the model definition, which means here, in this case:
+The sensible place to put data is "next to" the model definition for this external service, which means here:

 ```text
 srv/